-I learned to paint on a white illustration board which was a mistake.
-You really need tinted paper to maintain some color harmony easily, and plenty of texture to hold multiple layers of pastel.
+I first learned to paint on a WHITE illustration board which was a mistake.
+You really need tinted paper to maintain color harmony easily, and plenty of texture to hold multiple pastel layers.

-If you are a beginner, try Canson Ingres pastel paper (affiliate)it’s thinner with a different texture but very good paper.
+If you are a beginner, try Canson Ingres pastel paper, it’s thinner with a different texture but very good paper.
 It was my paper of choice for many years when I did pastel portraits.
-I liked the mid-grey.
+I liked to use the mid-grey.

 Should You Use Fixative on Pastel?

 Fixative is not as important as some artists would have you believe.
 It has its uses, but I’ve painted plenty of pastel paintings without it.

 Most amateurs think it’s essential to spray the finished artwork.
 Let me assure you that this is not a good idea.
 In my experience, most brands of fixative darken the tone.
 They can ruin all your hard work.
 Be very cautious about how you spray your work.

 I only use fixatives to deliberately darken and bind my underpaintings before I carry on painting a new layer over the top.
 I use Winsor and Newton fixative but only because I’m used to it.